baratarthur/validador-senha/README.md

 ## Fisrt steps

-Download the project in your computer, open the project folder in your best IDE, then run `npm install` to install all dependencies, then follow to Development server path.
+Download the project in your computer, open the project folder in your best IDE, then run `npm install` to install all dependencies, then follow to Development server step.

 ## Development server